 where Δmortality represents the annual change in mortality for a given city.
-We estimated the change in mortality using 2020 country-level baseline mortality (y0), 2020 city population (pop), the hazard ratio of the protective association between increased NDVI and all-cause mortality (HR), and changes in population-weighted greenest-season NDVI (Δx).
+We estimated the change in mortality using 2020 country-level baseline mortality (y0), 2020 city population (pop), the hazard ratio of the protective association between increased NDVI and all-cause mortality (HR), and changes in population-weighted greenest season NDVI (Δx).